l0uisgrange/zap/README.md

 > [!IMPORTANT]
 > Circuitor is not yet available on Typst Universe.
 Follow [this discussion](https://github.com/l0uisgrange/circuitor/discussions/2) to stay updated on the first release 🌟!

 **Circuitor** is a lightweight ⚡️ Typst package that makes drawing electronic circuits simple and intuitive.
+It is also the first library designed to align with widely recognized standards 📜 like IEC and IEEE/ANSI.

 ```typst
 #import "@preview/circuitor:0.1.0"